-Nelson Byrd Woltz Landscape Architects is the lead designer for the Public Square and Gardens, a dynamic landscape destination at the center of Manhattan’s largest urban development.
-The Square will offer large and small scale gathering spaces in cafés, gardens, and plazas at the convergence of the Highline, 11th Avenue, Hudson Boulevard, and the new number 7 Subway station.
+Nelson Byrd Woltz Landscape Architects is the lead designer for the Public Square and Gardens, a dynamic landscape destination at the center of Manhattan’s largest contemporary urban development.
+The Square offers large and small scale gathering spaces in cafés, gardens, and plazas at the convergence of the Highline, 11th Avenue, Hudson Boulevard, and the new number 7 Subway station.
 The landscape coordinates the technical and aesthetic aspects of the public space: civil engineering for storm water management, ADA and emergency access to all areas, structural engineering of the platform over the rail lines below, and connections with the architecture at ground level and above.

 Collaborators: Heatherwick Studio, Pine + Swallow, Northern Design, Paul Cowie, Kohn Pedersen Fox Associates PC, L'Observatoire International, CMS Collaborative, Mark Smallridge & Associates, Tony Sinkosky, Design Distill LLC